Certified Quantumness via Single-Shot Temporal Measurements: Abstract

 \section{Abstract}

 Bell-Kochen-Specker theorem states that a non-contextual hidden-variable theory cannot completely reproduce the predictions of quantum mechanics.
 Asher Peres gave a remarkably simple proof of quantum contextuality in a four-dimensional Hilbert space of two spin-1/2 particles.
 Peres's argument is enormously simpler than that of Kochen and Specker.
 Peres contextuality demonstrates a logical contradiction between quantum mechanics and the noncontextual hidden variable models by showing an inconsistency when assigning noncontextual definite values to a certain set of quantum observables.
-In this work, we present a proof of quantum contextuality in {\it time} using the temporal version of Peres's contextuality argument.
-In analogy with the two-particle version of Peres's contextuality argument in the context of spin measurements at two different locations, we consider here single-particle spin measurements at two different times $t=t_1$ and $t=t_2$ where the context is provided through the time separation.
+In this work, we present a similar proof in time with a temporal version of the Peres-like argument.
+In analogy with the two-particle version of Peres's argument in the context of spin measurements at two different locations, we examine here single-particle spin measurements at two different times $t=t_1$ and $t=t_2$.
+We adopt three classical assumptions for time-separated measurements, which are demonstrated to conflict with quantum mechanical predictions.
+Consequently, we provide a non-probabilistic proof of certified quantumness in time, without relying on inequalities, demonstrating that our approach can certify the quantumness of a device through single-shot, time-separated measurements.
+Our results can be experimentally verified with the present quantum technology.